-6 rules to optimise your interactive video
+6 rules to optimize your interactive video

 The beauty of the Vudoo platform is just how simple and intuitive it makes adding interactive elements to your videos (no technical skills necessary).
 But really, all we’re doing is providing you with the tools to create-the end result is up to you.

 1. Hold your horses It’s tempting to jump right in and start serving up interactions the moment a video starts, but our best advice is to wait… for 10 seconds, at least.
-Give viewers a moment to settle into the content so they are primed to recognise the interactive prompts when they crop up.
+Give viewers a moment to settle into the content so they are primed to recognize the interactive prompts when they crop up.